About the MSc/PhD

-There are no required courses for graduate students; however, MSc and PhD students must choose courses that will satisfy their breadth requirement.
+There are no specific required courses for MSc and PhD students; however, MSc and PhD students must choose courses that will satisfy their breadth requirement.
 Computer science courses are classified by both Methodologies and Research Areas based on their content.

 Methodologies are core problem-solving approaches and/or techniques and general tools emphasized in the course material, while Research Areas are aligned with the activities of the various research groups in the department.

-By the end of the first month in your program, you are expected to submit a plan of study that outlines how you will fulfill breadth.
+By the end of the first month in your program, you should submit a plan of study that outlines how you will fulfill breadth.
 Your supervisor should review this plan before you submit it to the grad office.

 How many hours per week do the programs entail?